throughput-ec/ThesisIsCode/tips/tipsandtricks.md

 }
 ```

-If, for some reason, you want to re-run the chunk of code, then just delete the file.
+If, for some reason, you want to re-run the chunk of code, then just delete the `data/output/slowCode.RDS` file.
+Your code will run smoothly whether or not it's there.
+It'll just run faster with it there.

 # Continuous Integration